yanglei99/acmeair-nodejs/README_Docker.md

 	or
 	dcos marathon app add document/marathon/$marathonJob.json

+You can also build [workload docker image](document/workload/Dockerfile) then submit the workload run using [marathon json](document/marathon/acmeair_web_workload.json)

 You can also use the following instructions to build image and run containers yourself.